vJourneyman/lakgraph/content/Where Are They Now - The Historic 2019 USA NTDP Squad.md

 ---
-title: "Where Are They Now - The Historic 2019 USA NTDP Squad"
+title: Where Are They Now - The Historic 2019 USA NTDP Squad
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Where Are They Now - The Historic 2019 USA NTDP Squad